-Grant Clauser lives in Pennsylvania and works as an editor, writer, and teacher.
-He is the author of four poetry books including Reckless Constellations, which won the Cider Press Review Book Award, and The Magician's Handbook (PS Books).
-His poems have appeared in The American Poetry Review, Cortland Review, Painted Bride Quarterly, Southern Poetry Review, Tar River Poetry, and others.
-He's a member of No River Twice, a poetry improv group.
+Grant Clauser is the author of four books, including Reckless Constellations (winner of the Cider Press Review Book Award) and The Magician's Handbook.
+His poems have appeared in The American Poetry Review, Cortland Review, Tar River Poetry and others.
+He works as an editor and also teaches at Rosemont College.

 The Good Lie